dimkr/tootik/README.md

 Users are authenticated using TLS client certificates; see [Gemini protocol specification](https://gemini.circumlunar.space/docs/specification.html) for more details.
 The following pages require authentication:

-* /users shows the number of incoming posts by date.
+* /users shows posts by followed users, sorted chronologically.
-* /users/inbox shows a list of posts by followed users and posts sent to the authenticated user.
+* /users/mentions is like /users but shows only posts that mention the user.
-* /users/firehose is like /users/inbox but sorted chronologically.
 * /users/register creates a new user.
 * /users/follows shows a list of followed users, ordered by activity.
 * /users/resolve looks up federated user *user@domain* or local user *user*.